dojo/dojo.io/site/source/tutorials/1050_development_environment/index.md

 The [local installation tutorial](../000_local_installation/) covers the installation of the Dojo CLI and its available commands.
 Before installing the Dojo CLI, we assume you have an environment with supported versions of `node`, `npm`, and `git` installed.

-While `git` is not strictly necessary to use Dojo 2, a robust development environment also needs some sort of version control system.
-All of Dojo 2 uses `git` as the version control tool and we manage all of our code on GitHub.
+While `git` is not strictly necessary to use Dojo, a robust development environment also needs some sort of version control system.
+All of Dojo uses `git` as the version control tool and we manage all of our code on GitHub.
 Many of our READMEs and other documentation may assume that `git` is being used.
 If it or another version control tool is not already installed, you can follow [the Git installation instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

 {% task 'Initialize a git repository' %}